osman-mohmmed/AI-ARPU/README.md

 2. Run the installer and follow the instructions.
 After installation, Docker will start automatically.

-### 2- Setting Up the Environment
+---

+### 2- Use Case for applying ANN moldel on activation data:

-To set up the environment and start using the project, follow these steps:
+To apply the ANN molde to predict ARPU of signle data poit, follow these steps:

 1. **Clone the repository**:
    ```bash